EdgeFirstAI/documentation/docs/models/validation/vision/user_managed.md

 !!! warning "Virtual Environment"
     To avoid re-installation of existing system packages, we recommend setting up a [python virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments) prior to running the pip installations below.
+Append `--system-site-packages` when creating the environment to include existing packages in the system.
+For example:

+    * Linux `python3 -m venv /path/to/myvenv --system-site-packages`
+    * Windows `python -m venv /path/to/myenv --system-site-packages`

+    Activate the environment via:

+    * Linux: `source /path/to/myenv/bin/activate`
+    * Windows: `/path/to/myenv/Scripts/activate`

 ```shell
 pip install edgefirst-validator